-- The reporting team must meet to confirm roles and responsibilities and establish key steps and timelines.
+- The reporting team must meet to confirm roles, clarify responsibilities, and establish key steps and timelines.

-- The team must agree upon desired outcomes by considering what you want the report to achieve.
-This often overlooked step will help ensure that your report meets its strategic objectives.
+- The team must agree upon the desired outcomes by considering what you want the report to achieve.
+This often-overlooked step helps ensure that a report meets its strategic objectives.

 - Assess your company’s internal resources.
-If they are lacking in any areas, you can plan and budget for additional support where required.
+If they are lacking in any area, you can plan and budget for additional support where required.

 - Identify the project manager.
-This person will be responsible for coordinating the people and resources required to produce the report.
+This person is responsible for coordinating the people and resources required to produce the report.

-- The project manager should communicate the key steps, outcomes, budget and timeline for your report.
+- The project manager should communicate key steps, outcomes, budgets and a timeline for your report.

-- The timeline should include review dates and realistic turnaround times for your company’s senior team.
+- The timeline should include review dates and realistic turnaround times for the company’s senior team.

-- Management level oversight should be confirmed, so that key executives (e.g., CEO, CFO) and board members ensure that reporting meets company standards and that they understand their expected involvement in the reporting process.
+- Management level oversight should be confirmed, so that key executives, such as CEO and CFO, and board members ensure that reporting meets company standards and that they understand their expected involvement in the reporting process.

 Improve practices and communication

-- Ensure team members can apply tools to effectively track, evaluate and manage your sustainability reporting.
+- Ensure team members can apply tools to effectively track, evaluate, and manage sustainability reporting.

 - Project managers and team members should keep relevant colleagues informed about the overall progress of the project, as well as any changes to the project plan.

-Develop the detailed plan of the report preparation with a concrete timeline and designated areas of responsibility for the working group members.
+Develop a detailed plan for preparing the report, with a concrete timeline and designated areas of responsibility for working group members.

-Example of a very simple sustainability reporting development timeline.
+An example of a simple sustainability reporting development timeline.

 |1||Preparatory stage||November (December)|